nessarus/NgramAnalyser/README.md

-# CITS1001-Java-Programming
+# N-gram-Analyser-Project

-Object-oriented Programming and Software Engineering
+The N-gram-Analyser is a student project developed during the CITS1001 Object-oriented Programming and Software Engineering course in UWA during semester one of 2017.
+The project uses skeleton code provided as part of course matterial from the univesity.

-These are my projects I developed during my Java Programming course in UWA during semester one, 2017.
+In preparing for the project, a secondary project for an address book was also completed.
+This was also included in the repository.

-Project 1: Address Book (alpha)
+Project 1: Address Book
   Manage an AddressBook of Person contacts

 Project 2: N-gram Analyser